AnhellO/DAS_Sistemas/Ene-Jun-2019/Practicas/2do Parcial/Practica 1/SPECS.md

 # Code Golf Challenges/Exercises

-You can begin by checking the following folder if you haven't done so yet :wink::https://github.com/AnhellO/DAS_Sistemas/tree/development/Ene-Jun-2019/Ejemplos/Code%20Golf
+You can begin by checking the following folder if you haven't done so yet :wink:: https://github.com/AnhellO/DAS_Sistemas/tree/development/Ene-Jun-2019/Ejemplos/Code%20Golf

 ## Goal

 * Learn better & deeper the `Python` language
 * Learn about what "code golf" is, and the funny it can be
 * Solve the proposed challenges with the less number of characters possible in your code.
-Who know, maybe you can win something if you are the better at this :wink:
+Who knows, maybe you can win something if you are the better at this :wink:

 ## Specs